 AP Computer Science Principles introduces students to the central ideas of computer science, instilling the ideas and practices of computational thinking and inviting students to understand how computing changes the world.
 This rigorous course promotes deep learning of computational content, develops computational thinking skills, and engages students in the creative aspects of the field.
 The application of these skills will result in the students solving open-ended, practical problems that occur in the real world.
 Focus will be placed on introducing students to object oriented programming environments, specifically the Python language.
-Students will eventually code their own applications for use on a provided Android tablet.
-Students will also have the opportunity to create interactive web 2.0 software working with HTML5, CSS and JavaScript.
 It is recommended that students take the AP National Exam at the end of the course.